 The Vice-Chancellor, Professor Sir David Eastwood, holds a termly open forum which gives staff the opportunity to hear directly from the VC on a range of topics.
 The style and content of each VC Open Forum (VCOF) often varies from event to event but there is usually an opportunity to ask questions or give feedback.

-Details of the next Vice-Chancellor's Forum will be posted here when they are confirmed.
+Details of the next Vice-Chancellor's Forum will be posted here when confirmed.

 Previous VC Open Forums